TanyaH-create/Readme-File-Generator/README .md

  If you have any questions, feel free to contact me at dougtanyah@gmail.com.

- You can also find me on GitHub at TanyaH-create https://github.com/TanyaH-create
+ You can also find me on GitHub at [TanyaH-create](https://github.com/TanyaH-create).